 Resources, Information, Help!
 That’s what I searched for far and wide after my son Erick was diagnosed with Cerebral Palsy, Mental Retardation (in 1989), and Developmental Delays.
 The Internet was just evolving then, so I had word-of-mouth and medical professionals.
 I’m thankful for the resources I learned about thanks to a great Pediatrician and Social Worker at Children’s Hospital of Philadelphia.
 Having help to navigate through what sometimes seemed like a massive ball of confusion greatly benefited me in securing the services it took to enhance Erick’s life.

 Fast forward twenty five years, and today’s technology affords parents access to a wide range of resources.
-Two great resources are My Child Without Limits and BraveKids.org.
-Both operate under the UCP (United Cerebral Palsy) umbrella.
-Brave Kids recently received a $50k grant for a searchable database from the Verizon Foundation giving parents and caregivers access to a variety of resources.
-Of course, there are blogs like this one and Terri Mauro’s Newsletter at About Parenting > Children with Special Needs that offer words of encouragement and parenting advice and this beautiful poem she wrote:
+One such resource is My Child Without Limits, which operates under the UCP (United Cerebral Palsy) umbrella.
+Of course, there are blogs like this one and Terri Mauro’s Newsletter at About Parenting > Children with Special Needs that offer words of encouragement and parenting advice, as well as this beautiful poem she wrote:

 You Are Blessed